Axes of Difference (1984)

 “Axes of Difference,” Vanguard, 13:4 (May 1984), pp. 10-14.
 Reprinted in Struggles with the Image: Essays in Art Criticism, Toronto: YYZ Books, 1988.

-Delivered in February 1984 as a lecture at the Rivoli, the lecture divided the Toronto art community.
-The controversy, and hostility, died down until I published the lecture as an article.
+Delivered 12 February 1984 as a lecture at the Rivoli, the lecture divided the Toronto art community.
+The controversy, and hostility, died down until the lecture was then published as an article.

 You can get a sense of the response from the letters to the editor [click here].